Book Review: 10 Judgments that changed India By Zia Mody

 The Vishaka guidelines were used in subsequent cases like Apparel Export Promotion Council v.
 A. K Chopra (Chopra), the D. S Grewal v.
 Vimmi Joshi and Usha Mehta v.
 Madras Refineries.
 The Vishaka guidelines were often referred to as a double-edged sword and seek to protect the interest of not only employees but also daily wagers, students and hospital patients.

 10. Aruna Ramachandra Shanbaug v.
 Union of India (2011)

-In the last, the Supreme Court held that Right to Life in Article 21 included the right to die.
-A glaring case in the history of mankind, Aruna a nurse was sodomized by the medical staff of the hospital with a nozzle which stopped her brain arterial function and relegated her to the permanent vegetative state for 40 years. the case was brought to light by Pinki Virani, a journalist and the judgment of the case became the ground for allowing passive euthanasia by withdrawing life support from the patient thus allowing them to die in peace and dignity.
+In the last, the Supreme Court held that the Right to Life in Article 21 included the right to die.
+In a glaring case in the history of mankind, Aruna a nurse was sodomized by the medical staff of the hospital with a nozzle which stopped her brain arterial function and relegated her to a permanent vegetative state for 40 years.
+The case was brought to light by Pinki Virani, a journalist, and the judgment of the case became the ground for allowing passive euthanasia by withdrawing life support from the patient, thus allowing them to die in peace and dignity.

 The book ends with an exhaustive list of endnotes which is a common aspect of a piece of work in the legal fraternity.
-The book actuates a wave of contemplative thoughts of the importance of the judiciary in framing the socio-economic-political conditions of the society.
+The book actuates a wave of contemplative thoughts on the importance of the judiciary in framing the socio-economic-political conditions of society.

 It is a powerful tool for anyone who wants to grab a handful of knowledge about the situations churning revolutions in the legal industry.